10 Best Instagram Spots in Beaumont

 The Murals on Fannin Street

 What’s better than one mural?
-Three backdrops back to back.
-Head to 660 Fannin Street to see Frida, the mermaid, and the dragonfly, which were each painted by different local artists.
+Five backdrops back to back.
+Head to 660 Fannin Street to see Frida, the mermaid, and the dragonfly, which were each painted by different local artists plus an angelic tiger and acclaimed local musician Barbara Lynn, painted by visiting artists.
 Try different poses that mimic the lines in the pieces to capture movement and motion.
 You’ll want to color coordinate so bring a few changes of clothes and/or props to mix it up.

 The Murals in Port Neches